 Virtual colonoscopy.
 This is a CT scan that checks your colon using air and contrast.

 Flexible sigmoidoscopy.
 This test checks the inside of part of your large intestine.
 It helps to tell what is causing constipation.
-A short, flexible, lighted tube (sigmoidoscope) is put into your intestine through the rectum.
+A short, flexible, lighted tube with a tiny camera on the end (sigmoidoscope) is put into your intestine through the rectum.
 This tube blows air into your intestine to make it swell.
 This makes it easier to see inside.
 A tissue sample (biopsy) can be taken if needed.

 Colonoscopy.
 This test looks at the full length of your large intestine.
 It can help check for any abnormal growths, tissue that is red or swollen, sores (ulcers), or bleeding.
-A long, flexible, lighted tube (colonoscope) is put into your rectum up into the colon.
+A long, flexible, lighted tube with a camera on the end (colonoscope) is put into your rectum up into the colon.
 This tube lets your healthcare provider see the lining of your colon and take out a tissue sample (biopsy) to test it.
-He or she can also treat some problems that may be found.
+They can also treat some problems that may be found.

 How is diverticular disease treated?